isaacdpierce/Beatscape/NOTES.md

         - Create a base timer that all tracks will sync to
         - Volume fades in and out as tracks transition

+## FIX

+        - When switching from play to animate after having made adjustments it gets NaN on some number values
+        - possible: number inputs need to change their source for initial value